Career-Nandish/SQL/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/PizzaRunner.md

         9 |         2 |                     |          |          | Customer Cancellation
        10 |         1 | 2020-01-11 18:50:20 |       10 |       10 |
 </pre>

+From the result, we can see that the data issues are fixed.